neurodata/neurodata.io/content/about/agreements.md

 #### Trainee Agreements

-Depending on the "stage" of our careers, and our career objectives, we have different milestones and deliverables.
-But annual productivity is a crucial component of any career development.
-We therefore conditionally agree to the following:
+We  agree to the contributing to the following research artifacts, depending on the "stage" of our careers, and our career objectives.
+We have different milestones and deliverables, but annual productivity is a crucial component of any career development.

 ##### Publications